 Succeed at civil and structural engineering assessment centres

-On assessment days, recruiters bring together a number of candidates and set them a range of group and individual tasks to check whether they are right for the company and the job.
-Typical tasks include:
+What is an assessment centre?
+It’s a stage in the recruitment process where HR professionals and managers within the business bring together a number of candidates and set them a range of group and individual tasks to check whether they are right for the company and the job.
+Typical assessment centre exercises for civil engineering jobs include:

 - a group exercise

 - a case study or scenario to be worked through either in a group or individually

 - an interview with a manager or director.

 Tina Gunnarsson has an MEng in civil engineering from Imperial College London and is now a graduate temporary works engineer at Balfour Beatty.
 While searching for a graduate job, she attended two assessment centres with construction employers and shares her experiences with us.